jvd-aktr/Comparison-of-Multimodality-with-Single-Entity-Model/readme.md

 ## Dataset:
 We chose the LAION-400M dataset, which comprises 400 million image-text pairs that have been filtered with CLIP.
 The textual data provides descriptions of the image, making it an ideal dataset for conducting a comparative analysis of single-entity and multimodality models.
 Given the massive size of the dataset and the limitations of our computational resources, we focused solely on the first subset of the dataset, (part-00000-5b54c5d5-bbcf-484d-a2ce-0d6f73df1a36-c000.parquet)

+## Data Downloader:
+The LAION-400M Dataset does not provide the image and text data directly.
+It only provided Excel files of image links and corresponding text in the column.